zzhanghub/alfred-template-file/README.md

 2. **Create from template (with keyword `tf`)**
-    * Select the template file (like `tf ...`), then enter the filename to create the file.
+    * Select a template file (like `tf ...`), then enter a filename to create the file.
     ![cp-file](./pic/cp_file.gif)

-    * Select the template folder (can contains files and subfolder), then enter the dirname to create the file
+    * Select a template folder (can contains files and subfolders), then enter a dirname to create the folder.
     ![cp-dir](./pic/cp_dir.gif)